almogori/UbuntuScript/README.md

 ## Missing features:
 - Nginx stuff.
 Planning on making an easy to use, SSL enabling script to make Nginx easier to use.
-For now, if needed, here's the file from the old script: https://raw.githubusercontent.com/OriAlmogCode/UbuntuStartup/master/nginxconf
+For now, if needed, here's the file from the old script: https://raw.githubusercontent.com/OriAlmogCode/UbuntuStartup/master/nginxconf (This was placed here /etc/nginx/sites-available/default)
 - Creating website.
 This should anyways be done in the home directory of the user that is created (/home/{username})

 ## Next steps: